TechDocsStudio/biel-docs/docs/installation/antora.md

 sidebar_label: Antora
 ---

-# Feedback widget for Antora
+# AI chatbot for Antora

 Here's a step-by-step guide to help you install Biel.ai in your Antora project.